chadananda/flowkit/example_apps/article-writer/README.md

 </details>

-## 🔄 Extending
+## Extending

 <details>
-<summary>💡 Ways to extend this application</summary>
+<summary>Ways to extend this application</summary>

-- 🔌 Add new quality checks in the flow
+- Add new quality checks in the flow
-- 🌐 Implement additional research sources
+- Implement additional research sources
-- 📦 Create output formats beyond Markdown
+- Create output formats beyond Markdown
-- 🔄 Add publishing capabilities to WordPress, Medium, etc.
+- Add publishing capabilities to WordPress, Medium, etc.
-- 📱 Build a web interface with real-time previews
+- Build a web interface with real-time previews
-- 📊 Add analytics for content performance tracking
+- Add analytics for content performance tracking

 </details>

 ## Contributing

-This project is part of the [Flowlite](https://github.com/chadananda/flowkit) framework.
+This project is part of the [Flowlite](https://github.com/chadananda/flowlite) framework.
 Contributions are welcome!

 1. Fork the repository
 2. Create your feature branch: `git checkout -b feature/amazing-feature`
 3. Commit your changes: `git commit -m 'Add some amazing feature'`
 4. Push to the branch: `git push origin feature/amazing-feature`
-5. Open a Pull Request
+5. Open a Pull Request at https://github.com/chadananda/flowlite/pulls

 ### Development Setup